TDAYENI/multinational-retail-data-centralisation771/README.md

 1. **Database Management and Analysis:**
     - Use your preferred SQL client to connect to your database.
-    - Execute the SQL scripts located in the `SQL/` directory to manage and analyze your database.
+    - Execute the SQL scripts located in the `SQL/` directory to manage and analyse your database.

     Example SQL scripts:
-    - `alter_statements.sql`: Contains SQL statements to alter existing database structures.
+    - `alter_statements.sql`: SQL statements to alter existing database structures.
-    - `drop_statements.sql`: Contains SQL statements to drop database objects.
+    - `drop_statements.sql`:  SQL statements to drop database objects.
-    - `primary_and_foreign_key.sql`: Defines primary and foreign key constraints.
+    - `primary_and_foreign_key.sql`: ddefines primary and foreign key constraints.
-    - `t1_how_many_Stores_.sql` to `t9_speed_of_sales.sql`: Various analysis queries to gather insights from the database.
+    - `t1_how_many_Stores_.sql` to `t9_speed_of_sales.sql`: queries to gather insights from the database.

 ![alt text](SQL/erd_diagram.png)